Nora McCarthy is a composer, poet, lyricist, an adept and exhilarating improviser, and educator.

 COMPOSER | LYRICIST: Nora has penned lyrics to dozens of jazz standards in addition to her original music and that of other jazz composers.
 She has written over 30 compositions—some are tributes to: Billie Holiday, Miles Davis, Sonny Rollins, Grover Washington, and Jimmy Scott.
 Others are graphic compositions, soundscapes and poetic architectures.

-DISCOGRAPHY: Currently McCarthy has nine CDs out—seven as a leader.
+DISCOGRAPHY: Currently McCarthy has ten CDs out—seven as a leader.

 Manna For Thought (RedZenRecords™) - 2018